andrewdaoust/cka-prep/docs/fundamentals/chapter02.md

 The Kubernetes API is exposed via the API server.  `kubectl` is the most common way to interact with the API but users can develop their own clients using `curl` commands.

-The kube-scheduler recieves the pod spec for containers and finds the best node to them.
+The kube-scheduler receives the pod spec for containers and finds the best node to them.
 Each node has two processes, a kubelet and the kube-proxy.
 The kubelet is NOT the container itself, but often a `systemd` process.
 The kubelet is responsible for taking requests to run containers, managing the nodes resources.
 The kubelet also works with the container engine (e.g. containerd, Docker, cri-o) to run the containers.

 The kube-proxy manages all the networking rules to expose the containers either to other containers or to external traffic.